Oxford Industries (NYSE:OXM) Updates Q4 2021 Earnings Guidance

 Oxford Industries (NYSE:OXM) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.120-$1.270 for the period.
 The company issued revenue guidance of -.Oxford Industries also updated its FY 2021 guidance to $6.450-$6.700 EPS.

-A number of analysts have recently issued reports on the stock.
-Zacks Investment Research raised shares of Oxford Industries from a hold rating to a buy rating and set a $104.00 price objective for the company in a research note on Thursday, August 26th.
-B. Riley raised their target price on shares of Oxford Industries from $106.00 to $120.00 and gave the company a buy rating in a research note on Thursday, June 10th.
-Telsey Advisory Group lowered their price objective on shares of Oxford Industries from $120.00 to $115.00 and set a market perform rating for the company in a research report on Friday, September 3rd.
-KeyCorp increased their price objective on shares of Oxford Industries from $103.00 to $135.00 and gave the company an overweight rating in a research report on Thursday, June 10th.
-Finally, TheStreet upgraded shares of Oxford Industries from a c rating to a b rating in a research report on Thursday, September 2nd.
-Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Oxford Industries has a consensus rating of Buy and an average price target of $116.33.
+A number of brokerages have recently commented on OXM.
+TheStreet raised Oxford Industries from a c rating to a b rating in a research report on Thursday, September 2nd.
+Zacks Investment Research raised shares of Oxford Industries from a hold rating to a buy rating and set a $104.00 price objective on the stock in a research report on Thursday, August 26th.
+KeyCorp lifted their price objective on shares of Oxford Industries from $103.00 to $135.00 and gave the stock an overweight rating in a research report on Thursday, June 10th. lifted their target price on shares of Oxford Industries from $90.00 to $112.00 and gave the company a neutral rating in a report on Thursday, June 10th.
+Finally, B. Riley upped their price target on Oxford Industries from $106.00 to $120.00 and gave the stock a buy rating in a report on Thursday, June 10th.
+Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Oxford Industries presently has an average rating of Buy and an average price target of $116.33.

 The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 29th.
-Investors of record on Friday, October 15th will be issued a dividend of $0.42 per share.
+Stockholders of record on Friday, October 15th will be issued a $0.42 dividend.
+This represents a $1.68 annualized dividend and a dividend yield of 1.91%.
 The ex-dividend date is Thursday, October 14th.
-This represents a $1.68 dividend on an annualized basis and a yield of 1.82%.
 Oxford Industries’s payout ratio is -92.82%.

 An institutional investor recently raised its position in Oxford Industries stock.
-Morgan Stanley raised its holdings in shares of Oxford Industries, Inc. (NYSE:OXM) by 100.9% during the second quarter, according to its most recent filing with the SEC.
-The firm owned 86,443 shares of the textile maker’s stock after purchasing an additional 43,420 shares during the period.
-Morgan Stanley owned 0.51% of Oxford Industries worth $8,545,000 at the end of the most recent reporting period.
-79.40% of the stock is owned by institutional investors.
+Morgan Stanley raised its stake in Oxford Industries, Inc. (NYSE:OXM) by 100.9% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 86,443 shares of the textile maker’s stock after purchasing an additional 43,420 shares during the period.
+Morgan Stanley owned 0.51% of Oxford Industries worth $8,545,000 at the end of the most recent quarter.
+84.19% of the stock is owned by hedge funds and other institutional investors.

 Oxford Industries Company Profile